-A trained and experienced operator knows how to run a piece of equipment to the edge of its limits without pushing it too far.
+A trained and experienced operator knows how to run a piece of equipment to the edge of its limits without pushing it too far and along with this using a good quality 5.9 cummins exhaust manifold is also beneficial.
 They also understand how best to carry out a task, so they spend less time idling and wasting time on the job site.

 An untrained operator, on the other hand, can burn far more fuel than someone who is trained.
 In addition to increasing vehicle costs, it also increases the amount of CO2 emissions generated by each piece of equipment.
 Something as simple as comprehensive training can go a long way toward decreasing the carbon footprint of even the largest piece of equipment.